NVIDIA DOCA DMA Copy Application Guide

 Export the memory map and send the output (export descriptor) to the DPU side application.

-Send the host local buffer memory address and length on the Comm Channel to the DPU side application.
+Send the host local buffer memory address and length on the Comch to the DPU side application.

 Wait for the DPU to notify that DMA Copy ended.